anna-liepina/explore-cwa-react/README.md

 ### gitflow

 * *heroku* -> current __production__, contains *production specific changes*, trigger deploy on AWS on *every push*
-* *master* -> most upto date __production ready__, all pull requests in to this branch got mandatory checks 'ci/circleci: jest' and 'ci/circleci: cypress'
+* *master* -> most upto date __production ready__, all pull requests into this branch got mandatory checks 'ci/circleci: jest' and 'ci/circleci: cypress'
-* *feature branches* -> get merged into master branch, when they ready and mandatory checks passed
+* *feature branches* -> get merged into the master branch when they are ready and mandatory checks passed
-* *CI execute tests in isolated enviroment*
+* *CI executes tests in an isolated environment*

 ### used environment variables